Liangliang-Shang/util/README.md

 # util
-all kinds of utilities, tricks, best practice
+Best practice/tricks on all kinds of utilities like Markdown, GIT